Skip to main content

 Try different summary styles

-Copy this prompt — replace #channel-name
+Say this or copy this prompt — replace #channel-name

 The key skill here is prompt writing.
 Notice how each prompt tells the AI exactly what format you want, what to include, and what to leave out.
 The more specific your instructions, the more useful the summary.